Philip Nitschke: Euthanasia device

-In December 2008 Nitschke released details of a euthanasia machine to the media.
+In December 2008 Nitschke released to the media details of a euthanasia machine.
 He called it "flawless" and "undetectable", saying the new process uses ordinary household products including a barbecue gas bottle — available from hardware stores — filled with nitrogen.
 Nitschke developed a process in which patients lose consciousness immediately and die a few minutes later.

 Nitschke said: "So it's extremely quick and there are no drugs.
 Importantly this doesn't fail – it's reliable, peaceful, available and with the additional benefit of undetectability."

 Barbiturate testing kit

 In 2009 Nitschke made a barbiturate testing kit available, initially launched in the UK, then Australia.
 Nitschke said the kit was made available by Exit International in response to growing demand for something to test the Nembutal obtained from Mexico, often delivered in the post without labels.
 "They want to be sure they have the right concentration," Nitschke said.
 The kits have chemicals that change colour when mixed with Nembutal.
 He was detained for an hour for questioning on arrival at Auckland Airport in New Zealand on a trip to hold public meetings and launch the kit.